Jacob-Sprague/Pulse-Secure-Removal-Script/README.md

 The standard Pulse Secure uninstaller often leaves behind residual files, registry entries, and per-user data.
 This script was developed to address incomplete uninstalls across enterprise environments where clean removal is required before deploying new VPN solutions.

+## Development Process

+This script was developed iteratively to solve a real enterprise deployment challenge.
+Initial versions of this script were tested and refined based on failures encountered across 30+ production workstations, with each version addressing specific edge cases like ActiveX controls, hung uninstallers, and orphaned registry entries.
+After 4 versions, it is able to be run back to back without error, successfully removing Pulse Secure on each run.

 ## Features

 - **Dynamic Uninstaller Detection** - Automatically locates PulseUninstall.exe on the system